comorment/containers/usecases/gwas_demo.md

 Take a moment to look at the [phenotype file](https://github.com/comorment/containers/blob/main/reference/examples/regenie/example_3chr.pheno) and it's [dictionary file](https://github.com/comorment/containers/blob/main/reference/examples/regenie/example_3chr.pheno.dict) which will be used throughout this example.
 For genetic data, we're using hard genotype calles in plink format, with ``n=500`` individuals ([example_3chr.fam](https://github.com/comorment/containers/blob/main/reference/examples/regenie/example_3chr.fam)) and ``m=500`` SNPs across three chromosomes ([example_3chr.bim](https://github.com/comorment/containers/blob/main/reference/examples/regenie/example_3chr.bim)).
 Note: if you click on the above links and see ``Stored with Git LFS`` message on the github pages, you'll only need to click the ``View raw`` link and it should show the content of the file you're trying to see.

-Now, to run this use case, just copy the [gwas.py](https://github.com/comorment/containers/blob/main/scripts/gwas/gwas.py) script and [config.yaml](https://github.com/comorment/containers/blob/main/scripts/gwas/config.yaml) file from ``$COMORMENT/containers/scripts/gwas.py`` into your current folder, and run the following commands (where ``run1`` gives example of case/control GWAS with plink2, while ``run2`` is an example for quantitative traits with regenie; these choices are independent - you could run case/control GWAS with regenie, and quantitative trait with plink2 by choosing --analysis argument accordingly; the meaning of the ``/REF`` and ``$SIF`` is explained in the [INSTALL](../INSTALL.md) section of the main README file, as well as the way you are expected to setup the ``SINGULARITY_BIND`` variable; if you are confused by ``--argsfile``, read further down below on this page where it's explained in detail):
+Now, to run this use case, just copy the [gwas.py](https://github.com/comorment/containers/blob/main/scripts/gwas/gwas.py) script and [config.yaml](https://github.com/comorment/containers/blob/main/scripts/gwas/config.yaml) file from ``$COMORMENT/containers/scripts/gwas.py`` into your current folder, and run the following commands (where ``run1`` gives example of case/control GWAS with plink2, while ``run2`` is an example for quantitative traits with regenie; these choices are independent - you could run case/control GWAS with regenie, and quantitative trait with plink2 by choosing --analysis argument accordingly; the meaning of the ``/REF`` and ``$SIF`` is explained in the [INSTALL](../INSTALL.md) section of the main README file, as well as the way you are expected to setup the ``APPTAINER_BIND`` variable; if you are confused by ``--argsfile``, read further down below on this page where it's explained in detail):

 ```
-singularity exec --home $PWD:/home $SIF/python3.sif python gwas.py gwas \
+apptainer exec --home $PWD:/home $SIF/python3.sif python gwas.py gwas \
 --argsfile /REF/examples/regenie/example_3chr.argsfile \
 --pheno CASE CASE2 --covar PC1 PC2 BATCH --analysis plink2 figures --out run1_plink2

-singularity exec --home $PWD:/home $SIF/python3.sif python gwas.py gwas \
+apptainer exec --home $PWD:/home $SIF/python3.sif python gwas.py gwas \
 --argsfile /REF/examples/regenie/example_3chr.argsfile \
 --pheno PHENO PHENO2 --covar PC1 PC2 BATCH --analysis regenie figures --out run2_regenie
 ```

-Off note, if you configured a local python3 environment (i.e. if you can use python without containers), and you have basic packages such as numpy, scipy and pandas, you may use ``gwas.py`` script directly - i.e. drop ``singularity exec --home $PWD:/home $SIF/python3.sif`` part of the above comand.
-Otherwise, we recommend to export ``$PYTHON`` variable as follows: ``export PYTHON="singularity exec --home $PWD:/home $SIF/python3.sif python"``, and then it e.g. like this: ``$PYTHON gwas.py ...``.
+Off note, if you configured a local python3 environment (i.e. if you can use python without containers), and you have basic packages such as numpy, scipy and pandas, you may use ``gwas.py`` script directly - i.e. drop ``apptainer exec --home $PWD:/home $SIF/python3.sif`` part of the above comand.
+Otherwise, we recommend to export ``$PYTHON`` variable as follows: ``export PYTHON="apptainer exec --home $PWD:/home $SIF/python3.sif python"``, and then it e.g. like this: ``$PYTHON gwas.py ...``.

 We're going to use ``--argsfile`` argument pointing to [example_3chr.argsfile](https://github.com/comorment/containers/blob/main/reference/examples/regenie/example_3chr.argsfile) to specify some lengthy flags used across all invocations of the ``gwas.py`` scripts in this tutorial.
 It defines what phenotype file to use (``--pheno-file``), which chromosome labels to use (``--chr2use``), which genotype file to use in fitting the regenie model (``--geno-fit-file``) as well as genotype file to use when testing for associations (``--geno-file``); the ``--variance-standardize`` will apply linear transformation to all continuous phenotypes so that they became zero mean and unit variance, similar [--variance-standardize](https://www.cog-genomics.org/plink/2.0/data#variance_standardize) argument in plink2.
 The ``--info-file`` points to a file with two columns, ``SNP`` and ``INFO``, listing imputation info score for the  variants.
 This is optional and only needed for the ``--info`` threshold to work.
 Other available QC filters include ``--maf``, ``--geno`` and ``--hwe``.